 MG1613S is a highly sensitive single-chip GPS satellite signal reception and processing solution.
 DGPS & SBAS (WAAS/EGNOS/MSAS) compatible.
 Found in many Android headunits.

 MTC refers to the platform that the Android headunit is built on.
 The MTC platform can be fitted with several different but similar-generation processors.
 Knowing the platform won’t help you in the day-to-day use of the Android Headunit.
 The MTC platform is of particular interest to modders, people who wish to change the firmware in the Android headunit.
 MTC platform-based Android headunits typically came with the RockChip processors; PX3, PX30, PX5, or PX6.

 Subsets of the MTC platform naming are MTCB, MTCC, and MTCD.
 See What MTC is my Headunit?

 See also the FYT platform.

 NXP6686 is the name of an AM/FM radio chip built into an Android headunit similar to NXP6851 for the same functions.
 The chips are automotive grade and designed for use in a vehicle.

 The microprocessor (SoC) is the powerhouse of the Android Headunit, making your phone quick or slow and your laptop fast or slow.
 The Processor is the CPU, and faster is always better, as heat and battery life are less important for an Android headunit.

-- 8227L – Mediatek 8227L is a popular chip that many subsequent generations of faster and more capable CPUs have now surpassed and become synonymous with junk.
+- 8227L – Mediatek 8227L is a popular chip that many subsequent generations of faster and more capable CPUs have surpassed.
+The name 8227L has become synonymous with junk.